DocsWriting Studio › Mobile immersive writing: bottom nav regions / immersive mode

-Mobile immersive writing: swipe regions / immersive mode / Wake Lock
+Mobile immersive writing: bottom nav regions / immersive mode

 A phone is "short bursts, one-handed writing."
 The UI has to be designed for that.
 Slima's mobile build is its own immersive experience, not a shrunken desktop.

-Slima Writing Studio desktop editor as a reference; mobile collapses side panels into sheets with a bottom 4-button nav
+Slima Writing Studio desktop editor as a reference; mobile collapses side panels into sheets with a bottom 5-button nav (Editor / Files / Chat / Search / More)

 Mobile-specific interactions